-Things to do with your kids this October half-term
+Things to do during October half-term 2023 in London

 It's half-term, are you stuck for ideas of what to do for the week.
 Don't stress yourself, I've got it covered and put together some fun and simple things to do with your kids starting today all the way to Sunday.

 As parents, we always look for the most exciting things to do with our kids, but if a child can be fascinated by a remote control or a brown Amazon box - that tells you that the simplest things can make them happy and keep them occupied.